 Keeping fit, getting horny?

 Summer months also often bring out the desire to work out and eat healthier, which naturally boosts libido.
-While they naturally fluctuate, testosterone levels can increase with exercise, not to mention the way working out tends to heighten our confidence and sense of desirability.
+While they naturally fluctuate, testosterone levels can increase with exercise

 The season to be lazy